PavolRepisky/microfrontends/implementation/project-management-tool/projects/application-shell/README.md

 4. **Run the Microfrontends:**:

-   Make sure the dependent microfrontends are running.
+   Make sure the dependent microfrontends are running in embedded mode.
 Refer to their setup instructions:

    - [`user-management`](../user-management)
    - [`task-management`](../task-management)